BradleyC/canopy/README.md

 # canopy
 A Social Feed that uses cryptoeconomics to fight spam and provides rewards for good content!

-By making every action in the app a transaction, we make

 # The Premise
 We want to build a Social Feed that:
-  a) fights spam & low quality content
+  1) fights spam & low quality content
-  b) returns value to the users who perform data labor by creating and curating the Feed
+  2) returns value to the users who perform data labor by creating and curating the Feed

 # The Approach
 Techniques employed: